-The applicant team must include property management staff with experience in managing at least two (2) projects with similar tenant populations, as determined by the LACDA is its sole discretion, and of similar scale as the proposed project to qualify.
-The property manager may be the applicant's own personnel, or a third-party contractor.
-For scoring purposes, qualifying projects must be over 10 units in size and dedicate at least 10% of its units to an eligible Special Needs population, with the restriction reflected in a recorded regulatory agreement.
+The Applicant team must include property management staff with experience in managing at least two (2) projects with similar tenant populations, as determined by the LACDA is its sole discretion, and of similar scale as the proposed project to qualify.
+The property manager may be the Applicant's own personnel, or a third-party contractor.

+For scoring purposes, qualifying projects must be managed over three (3) years and must be over 10 units in size and dedicate at least 10% of its units to an eligible Special Needs population, with the restriction reflected in a recorded regulatory agreement.